Metabolomic Pathway Analysis

 Metabolomic Pathway Analysis, shortened to MetPA, is a freely available, user-friendly web server to assist with the identification analysis and visualization of metabolic pathways using metabolomic data.
 MetPA makes use of advances originally developed for pathway analysis in microarray experiments and applies those principles and concepts to the analysis of metabolic pathways.
 For input, MetPA expects either a list of compound names (identified as statistically significant or significant perturbed) or a metabolite concentration table with phenotypic labels (i.e. sick vs. healthy).
 The list of compounds can include common names, HMDB IDs or KEGG IDs with one compound per row.
 Compound concentration tables must have samples in rows and compounds in columns.
-MetPA’s output is a series of tables indicating which pathways are significantly enriched (along with accompanying statistics) as well as a variety of graphs or pathway maps illustrating where and how certain pathways were enriched.
-MetPA’s graphical output uses a colorful Google-Maps visualization system that allows simple, intuitive data exploration that lets users employ a computer mouse or track pad to select, drag and place images and to seamlessly zoom in and out.
-Users can explore MetPA’s output using three different views or levels: 1) a metabolome view; 2) a pathway view; 3) a compound view.
+MetPA's output is a series of tables indicating which pathways are significantly enriched (along with accompanying statistics) as well as a variety of graphs or pathway maps illustrating where and how certain pathways were enriched.
+MetPA's graphical output uses a colorful Google-Maps visualization system that allows simple, intuitive data exploration that lets users employ a computer mouse or track pad to select, drag and place images and to seamlessly zoom in and out.
+Users can explore MetPA's output using three different views or levels: 1) a metabolome view; 2) a pathway view; 3) a compound view.

 MetPA Details

 As noted above MetPA performs two types of pathway analysis: 1) Pathway (or Metabolite Set) Enrichment Analysis; and 2) Pathway Topological Analysis.
 Pathway Enrichment Analysis (which is similar to MSEA) identifies which metabolic pathways have compounds (from the input lists) that are over-represented and have significant perturbations to their concentrations.
-MetPA uses a number of robust statistical measures to identify which pathways and which metabolites are over-represented.
+MetPA uses a number of robust statistical measures to identify which metabolites (and therefore which pathways) are over-represented.
 Pathway Topological Analysis measures the centrality of a metabolite in a metabolic network or a metabolic pathway.
 Central or highly important metabolites are “hubs”, located in the center of a metabolic pathway or process.
 MetPA employs a number of topological assessment tools to measure centrality or “hubness” in an objective manner (called Pathway Impact).
 Pathway impact is a combination of the centrality and pathway enrichment results.
 It is calculated adding up the importance measures of each of the matched metabolites and then dividing by the sum of the importance measures of all metabolites in each pathway.